Web Browsers

 — IRL

 Firefox is a family of browsers including versions for mobile devices, enterprise and virtual reality devices.
-It is the only major independent browser.

 Firefox is also more than a browser.
 There is a whole family of products, including: